Applications of topological cyclic homology to algebraic K-theory: An explosion of calculations

 \subsection{Red-shift/chromatic behavior beyond LQC}

 Chromatic convergence (from now on: complete everything at a prime $p$ and ignore fine points wrt. what localization to use) tells us that the sphere spectrum is the limit of the tower

 of localizations at the Johnson-Wilson theories $E(n)$ with coefficients $E(n)_*=\Z_{(p)}[v_1,\dots,v_n,v_n^{-1}]$.
-Waldhausen speculated that applying K-theory would yield a tower starting at $K(\Q)$ and converging to $K(\ess)$ -- giving a highly structured ascent from number theory to manifolds!
+Waldhausen \cite{MR764579} speculated that applying K-theory would yield a tower starting at $K(\Q)$ and converging to $K(\ess)$ -- giving a highly structured ascent from number theory to manifolds!
+See J.~McClure and Staffeldt \cite{MR1164148} for more details.

 C.~Ausoni and Rognes take the first step up this ladder beyond the Lichtenbaum-Quillen conjecture in \cite{MR1947457} where they calculate the K-theory of the so-called Adams summand; followed up by Ausoni's calculation \cite{MR2609252} of the K-theory of the connective complex K-theory, $\mathrm{ku}$.
 Part of the pattern that emerges can be seen from the following table (think of $\Z_p$ as ``$\F_p[[v_0]]$''):